ldn-softdev/jtc/User Guide.md

 #### Extracting labeled values
-Sometimes, when displaying outputs wrapped into an object, it's desirable to extract the labeled value from the object.
+Sometimes, when displaying outputs wrapped into an object, it's desirable to extract the labeled value from the object (i.e., reach inside the object and use inner label rather than outer).
 This become especially handy when dealing with templates.

 Let's consider a following query:
 Say, the ask here is to extract all names of all the people from `ab.json` and group them with newly crafted record indicating if a person